dynamic-forms / Interface

 schema

-Schema<TValue> | undefined
+FormSchema<TSchemaValue> | undefined

-Optional form-level validation schema.
+Optional form-level validation schema using Standard Schema spec.

 Example usage

-schema: {
+schema: standardSchema(PasswordSchema),

 schemas